The Roman Ruins of Portugal

 The_Roman_Ruins_of_Portugal_Davidsbeenhere4

 Despite dating from the Iron Age, Conimbriga is arguably the best preserved Roman site in Portugal.
 Excavations are still taking place to this day.
-Highlights include houses, public buildings, and many walls and roads.
+Highlights include houses, public buildings, and many walls and roman road.
 Additionally, the public baths still retain some of their original splendor through their preserved mosaics and heating system.

 Ruins of Troia